-PROPAGANDA WARS, AND DISTURBING DEVELOPMENTSOctober 3, 2015
+PROPAGANDA WARS, AND DISTURBING DEVELOPMENTS

 If you've been following the metldown of disturbing events in the Middle East and the Ukraine, not to mention the growing refugee crisis in Europe, you'll also have been noticing the propaganda wars have been heating up, a process, really, that began in earnest during the whole Ukrainian mess, if not before.
 But since the Russian intervention in Syria, things are now going full tilt it seems.
 Western media is predictably highlighting Russian air strikes and civilian casualties (when the west does it, it's nothing but "collateral damage," of course).
 But now there's these disturbing developments, shared courtesy of Mr. S.D., a regular here:

 Whether or not this is true will require further corroboration, but then there is this disturbing development, also shared by Mr. S.D, and some others here: